MilesBHuff/Pokedex/README.md

 I also went to lengths to try to ensure I did not infringe upon Nintendo's intellectual property rights.
 Nintendo, if I've gone about this incorrectly, please let me know and I will do what I need to do to make this app compliant.

 ### Unfinished objectives

+#### Show Pokémon evolutions

+This is something I originally set out to do, but I don't want to delay submitting this any longer.
+It's a relatively simple ask, with the [`evolution-chain`](https://pokeapi.co/docs/v2#evolution-section) endpoint.

 #### Automated unit testing